There are effective ways to share the gospel … and then there’s Rollen Stewart’s way.

 Don’t recognize the name?
 You’ll recognize the face:

 For years, Stewart donned a rainbow wig and positioned himself at sporting events strategically behind the goalposts so television viewers would see his John 3:16 sign.
 Call me a short-sighted curmudgeon, but I have a few issues with Rollen’s methods:

-1. He looked foolish Yes, his rainbow wig got him noticed.
+1. He looked like an idiot.
+I’m not referring to the face his parents blessed him with, but his ..
+I don’t know, maybe his OBNOXIOUS RAINBOW WIG.
+Sure, it got him noticed.
 It gained him notoriety.
 But it did nothing to give credibility to his message.

 2. His message was unclear.
 What’s not clear about John 3:16??
 Sure, Christians know the incredible message in John 3:16, but Stewart wasn’t acting goofy for Christians.
 Think of this from the perspective of non-Christians.
 They don’t know what John 3:16 refers to.
 How many even know to look in a Bible?

 The only way it might make a difference is when, say, a couple of guys are munching pizzas and watching a game.
 One guy sets down his beer and says, “Huh?
 John 3:16?
 What’s up with that?”
 And his other friend, who is a Christian, quotes the passage for him, and hopefully, goes on to share the gospel.